Forty-Five Days: Italians after Mussolini

 Excavating Modernity: The Roman Past in Fascist Italy

-My first book, Excavating Modernity: The Roman Past in Fascist Italy (Ithaca, NY: Cornell University Press, 2012), examines the intersection of ideology, history and archeology, and the idea of Rome (romanità) under Mussolini's regime.
+My first book, Excavating Modernity: The Roman Past in Fascist Italy (Ithaca, NY: Cornell University Press, 2012), examines the intersection of ideology, archaeological and museological practice, and the idea of Rome (romanità) under Mussolini's regime.
 Fascism's appropriation of the classical past should be understood not as an expression of its theatricality or retrograde tendencies, but rather as a literal and figurative excavation of modernity, an expression of the regime’s desire to regenerate and remake Italians through the Roman imperial virtues of discipline, hierarchy and harmony.
 Across several case studies – in historical scholarship, urban archaeology and museum display – the book explores the ways in which Fascist intellectuals approached the Eternal City as a blueprint for contemporary life and a source of dynamic values.
 This vision of modernity also transcended Italy’s borders, as the legacy of Rome’s “universal empire” provided a foundation for Fascism’s conception of a new European order and overseas empire.

 Reviews of Excavating Modernity: